 Assistant Professor of Psychiatry and Director of Research at JFK Partners, University of Colorado School of Medicine

-Principle Investigator or Co-Principle Investigator on 18 current research protocols and has authored 38 peer-reviewed publications.
+Principal Investigator or Co-Principal Investigator on 18 current research protocols and has authored 38 peer-reviewed publications.
 Her research interests include: autism development, outcome, and comorbidity with other conditions, and interventions to promote adaptive coping skills.
 Dr. Hepburn teaches Child Development to psychiatrists and Early Intervention to interns and fellows, facilitates a medical students’ ethics discussion group, and as a certified ADOS and ADI-R trainer, oversees training and reliability procedures for clinicians and trainees on autism diagnostic evaluation tools.
 As a member of the Colorado Autism Task Force, she trains school-based teams in best practices for screening and educational identification, and is developing content on toilet-training and on screening for autism for videos for families, educators and service providers.

 Jon Garson, LCSW

 Jon Garson, LCSW is a licensed clinical social worker in private practice, serving Boulder and outlying counties, with thirty-one years experience working with individuals and their families.
 He has led summer bicycle trips for teens throughout the U.S. and Europe, raced bicycles for 12 years, been a school teacher in the New York Cityʼs South Bronx, Lower East Side and Brooklyn.